ibm-cloud-docs/storage-scale/ces-configuration-any-scale-node.md

     `
 8. List the CES services in verbose mode:
     `mmces service list --verbose -a`
-    Two directories (ces and ha) are automatically created in the fs1 file system, do not delete them.
+    Two directories (ces and ha) are automatically created in the fs1 file system.
+Do not delete them.
     {: note}

 9. Add Routes to Reach CES Interface Base IP:
     a.
 Configure routes on all protocol nodes to reach the CES interface base IP addresses.
         `ip route add 10.241.0.0/24 via 10.241.2.1 dev eth1`
     b.
-Set up routes to reach CES endpoints from base IPs using {{site.data.keyword.cloud_notm}} CLI commands.
+Set up routes to reach CES endpoints from base IPs by using {{site.data.keyword.cloud_notm}} CLI commands.
         `ibmcloud is vpc-routing-table-route-create <vpc_id> <rt_id> --zone <zone> --destination <ces_ip> --next-hop <base_ip_of_ces_interface> --action deliver --name <ces-ip> -qa`

 10. NFS Mount (From Any Scale Node)

     Configure the NFS mount:
     1. Create an independent file set named lsf within fs1 for CES data.
         `mmcrfileset fs1 lsf --inode-space new`